Dr John Perivolaris

 About Me

-I have always been drawn to the materiality of photography as a medium.
-Its inherent stillness and silence invite us to linger on the surfaces of people, places, and objects, on their ever-changing transformation by light.
-Silence and stillness also lead photographer and viewer to turn their gaze inwards to their memories and dreams, so that photography becomes a form of attentive reflection.
-In this way photography refracts the world documented by the blink of the camera eye through the prism of the photographer’s and viewer’s evolving sensibilities, in a dialogue.
+In this way photography refracts the world documented by the blink of the camera eye through the prism of the photographer’s and viewer’s evolving dialogue.
 Dialogue is at the core of my working practice and motivates the collaborative processes that define much of my work.
 In this way, photography allows me to be open to new ways of viewing, inhabiting, and thinking about the world in ways other than my own.

-I have always been drawn to the materiality of photography as a medium.
-Its inherent stillness and silence invite us to linger on the surfaces of people, places, and objects, on their ever-changing transformation by light.
-Silence and stillness also lead photographer and viewer to turn their gaze inwards to their memories and dreams, so that photography becomes a form of attentive reflection.
-In this way photography refracts the world documented by the blink of the camera eye through the prism of the photographer’s and viewer’s evolving sensibilities, in a dialogue.
+In this way photography refracts the world documented by the blink of the camera eye through the prism of the photographer’s and viewer’s evolving dialogue.
 Dialogue is at the core of my working practice and motivates the collaborative processes that define much of my work.
 In this way, photography allows me to be open to new ways of viewing, inhabiting, and thinking about the world in ways other than my own.

 My WorkOften collaborative, my projects use photography, text, and related media to reflect on diasporic states of being.
 Revealing how places are layered by time, my work is concerned with how the past is regenerated, the existential use of knowledge and memory, and how meaning is formed through migration, travel and our attachment to, or displacement through specific locations.